 - clonazepam (Paxam®).

 Zopiclone - although zopiclone is not a true benzodiazepine, it act in a similar way to help sleeping.

 What conditions are benzodiazepines used for?

 Benzodiazepines have a calming, relaxing effect.
 They work by reducing the activity of the brain and slowing down messages going between the brain and the body.
 Because of this calming, relaxing effect, they are used to treat a number of conditions, such as.

-- Anxiety, agitation or panic attacks if other treatments are not working.
+- Severe anxiety, agitation or panic attacks if other treatments are not working.

-- Insomnia (sleeping problems) if other treatments are not working.
+- Severe insomnia (sleeping problems) if other treatments are not working.

-- The symptoms of alcohol withdrawal in people who have stopped drinking.
+- To reduce the symptoms of alcohol withdrawal for people who have stopped drinking.

-- The treatment of epileptic fits (seizures) as they are useful where a quick effect is needed.
+- Epileptic fits (seizures) if a quick effect is needed.